 Server Config and wp-config.php Rules

 You may have chosen to not allow iThemes Security to write to these files, or it’s not able to for some reason.
 You can find them here to manually add them.
+If needed, you can see how to edit the wp-config.php file in this article.

 Enable Magic Links to receive an email when an alternate link to use when your username has been locked out due to a brute force attack.

-Malware Scan Scheduling
+Site Scan Scheduling

-Enabling scheduling will set the scanner to scan your full site twice daily.
+Enabling scheduling will set the scanner to scan your full site daily.
 You can configure a notification email when issues are found or check the logs.

 You can grant temporary Administrator privileges to any user and set it to expire in how many ever days you’d like.